NathanKr/react-portal-playground/README.md

 <h2>Credits</h2>
-This is based on <a href='https://codepen.io/gaearon/pen/yzMaBd'>Dan Abramov code</a>
+This is based on <a href='https://codepen.io/gaearon/pen/yzMaBd'>Dan Abramov code</a>.
+I have introduced hooks instead of class component